jeffremer/jeffremer.github.io/codeconf/day_1.md

 ## Why Measure?

 Map != territory.
 Perceptions != reality.
 We can't know something about our code until we measure it.
+And it only matters if we measure the right thing, in the right place.
+PRODUCTION.